 Kibble or canned (processed) dog food labelled vegan or vegetarian.

-All the above except point 4, but 2 and 3 are often a lot worse!
+All the above issues – except point 4, but 2 and 3 are often a lot worse in these products!

 With this option the dog misses out on meat protein, the nutritional elements for gut health and natural nutrients all in one go.

 No matter what food company representatives tell you, there is no way to preserve the things creatures need from nature, once a food is processed they are gone.